Top five Champions League goalscorers of all time

 Raul had a highly-decorated career, winning the Champions League three times with his hometown club and being named the illustrious competition's top scorer twice.

-His goals have helped Real be crowned European champions four times but, with three prolific marksmen who are yet to hang up their boots ahead of him, Benzema may not retire in the top three.
+His goals have helped Real be crowned European champions five times during his time at the Bernabeu but, with three prolific marksmen ahead of him, Benzema may not retire on the podium in this contest.

 Bayern Munich great Robert Lewandowski reached the 80-goal mark in record time after taking just 100 games — two fewer than the next man on this list.